-BSU Aviation incorporates FAA-approved Elite RC-1 AATDs and an Elite G501 AATD in training course delivery.
+BSU Aviation incorporates FAA-approved Elite RC-1 AATDs, an Elite G501 AATD and a Redbird LD AATD in training course delivery.
 Located at the Aviation Training Center at New Bedford Regional Airport, the Advanced Aviation Training Device platforms enhances the rapid development of aeronautical decision-making through the use of simulated weather conditions, air traffic control environments, and various flight conditions that would not otherwise be readily available or replicable in the aircraft.

 Flight Training Equipment List